If something about your house annoys you, change it! Change it and don’t wait for years and years like me.

 Jeremy thought me crazy and yet he helped.
 Thanks babe.

 Friends, I would not be exaggerating if I said it only took 10 minutes of work to remove the shower door.
-Procrastination is a hell of a drug.
+Procrastination is not our friend.

 It looks so much better doesn’t it?!
 The oldest two put up this fantastic curved double shower curtain rod HERE.
 The curved shape of it allows them much more space when showering than before.